estebanmunchjones2019/academind-next.js-article/Next article.md

 ## Testing SSG and ISR

-The easiest way to test that you're making use if SSG and ISR is to look at the `build log`:
+The easiest way to test that you're making use of SSG and ISR is to look at the `build log`:

 ![](images/vercel-11.png)